 Now that we've covered the gravitas of your first serious visit to a haberdashery, you might understand better why there is an art to communicating with your clothier.
 There's a lot more to looking the part than just reaching for your wallet.
 It involves the making of many myriad decisions, and requires imagination to picture a final result.
 Being measured for your first bespoke suit is a rite of initiation into the ranks of the truly accomplished.
 Compared to trying on a mass-produced suit, it feels like much more like a leap of faith.
 Before you pack your bags and head off to Savile Row, we've put together a few pointers on how to transcend the infinite choices of a made-to-measure experience and emerge a sartorial expert.

 Look for a tailor that, first and foremost, uses the term bespoke.
-Custom suits are great and all, but bespoke is better because the term signifies that that particular suit is made for and owned by exactly one man, and that the suit was hand-drawn and crafted based on exact specifications from the wearer's body.
+Custom suits are great and all, but bespoke is better because the term signifies that particular suit is made for and owned by exactly one man, and that the suit was hand-drawn and crafted based on exact specifications from the wearer's body.
 If a tailor does bespoke suits, you'll know that he or she is an expert at taking the careful time and consideration to craft suits based on your body type, as opposed to altering a pre-made pattern to accommodate your size.

 Visuals always help.
 If you're a fan of the Savile Row style of Fred Astaire or appreciate the classy duds of George Clooney, find a picture of their suits that you wouldn't mind emulating, and bring it in as inspiration for your tailor.
 If possible, try to explain what about this particular suit you like.